 Previous research has shown that it is very difficult to design reliable and valid assessments of deaf children's writing when the children's level of hearing loss is such that they cannot be fully integrated in mainstream classes.
 There is often a floor effect because the steps between the levels used in the assessments of hearing children are too large for deaf children.
-It was hypothesised that a more sensitive scale could be developed, which would show a normal distribution and help teachers identify the smaller steps that deaf children need to take in order to achieve competent writing.
+It was hypothesized that a more sensitive scale could be developed, which would show a normal distribution and help teachers identify the smaller steps that deaf children need to take in order to achieve competent writing.

-This study showed that it is in fact possible to construct such a scale.
-Our assessment of children's writing was based on two sub-scales, grammatical attainment and message quality.
-The items were reliably judged by two independent judges, showed high internal consistency, and high test-retest reliability.
+The present study showed that it is possible to construct such a scale.
+Our assessment of children's writing was based on two subscales: grammatical attainment and message quality.
+The items were reliably judged by two independent judges, showed high internal consistency and high test-retest reliability.
 The overall assessment of the children's writing was validated by means of a correlation with a reading comprehension test, which was high and significant.

-We believe that this scale can be a useful tool for teachers in designing individualized educational plans for teaching their pupils how to improve the quality of their writing.
-This is a very significant finding because presently deaf children's progress might not be recognised due to floor effects on available measures, a result that is frustrating both for the children themselves and for their parents and teachers.
+We believe that this scale can be a useful tool for teachers in designing IEPs for teaching their pupils how to improve the quality of their writing.
+This is a very significant finding because, at present, deaf children's progress might not be recognized owing to floor effects on available measures, a result that is frustrating both for the children and for their parents and teachers.